How To Surf Bigger Waves & Conquer Fear

 Do you have the ability to read the type of wave you’re attempting to surf?
-Do you have the ability to make the takeoff?
+Have you got the ability to make the takeoff?
 Do you have a success rate with pop-ups to prevent yourself from going headfirst into the reef?
 Do you have enough equipment knowledge to match the correct board to the wave you’re trying to surf?

 Skill & Technique takes the longest to develop, as it’s experience-based.
 You NEED time in the water, acclimation, and awareness, and trial and error to develop new levels of success and skill.

 Mental & Emotional – do you have the necessary mindset and confidence to support your desire to improve?

 Do you want it?
 Have you got growth-oriented mindset?
 Do you doubt your personal skill or feel confident in your abilities?
 Have you taken the necessary steps in the surf to confidently take on more intense scenarios?
 Can you honestly reflect upon your own skill level and make a rational decision as to whether or not you should move forward?
 Does fear override your ability to perform and make rational decisions?

 I’ve been involved with a lot of surf coaching trips.
 I can’t tell you how many guys at the start of the trip say they want to get barreled, yet when we pull up to a proper barrel wave they want no part of it.
 It’s a new level of intensity and risk that they now see firsthand.
 This ramps up mental and emotional “what-if” scenarios because they either doubt or realize they lack the required skill and technique.
 The real-life consequence of eating reef is rather daunting!